Late Bronze Age collapse: Pandemic

 Recent evidence suggests the collapse of the cultures in Mycenaean Greece, Hittite Anatolia, and the Levant may have been precipitated or worsened by the arrival of an early and now-extinct strain of the bubonic plague brought from central Asia by the Sea Peoples or other migrating groups.

 Volcanoes

 Some Egyptologists have dated the Hekla 3 volcanic eruption in Iceland to 1159 BC and blamed it for famines under Ramesses III during the wider Bronze Age collapse.
 The event is thought to have caused a volcanic winter.
 Other estimated dates for the Hekla 3 eruption range from 1021 (±130) to 1135 BC (±130) and 929 (±34).
-Other scholars prefer the neutral and vague "3000 BP".
+Other scholars estimate the date as "3000 BP".

 Warfare

 Robert Drews argues for the appearance of massed infantry, using newly developed weapons and armour, such as cast rather than forged spearheads and long swords, a revolutionizing cut-and-thrust weapon, and javelins.
 The appearance of bronze foundries suggests "that mass production of bronze artefacts was suddenly important in the Aegean".
 For example, Homer uses "spears" as a metonym for "warriors".

 Such new weaponry, in the hands of large numbers of "running skirmishers", who could swarm and cut down a chariot army, would destabilize states that were based upon the use of chariots by the ruling class.
 That would precipitate an abrupt social collapse as raiders began to conquer, loot and burn cities.